Blog Growth Strategies – Our 43rd Month Blogging

 Twitter and Facebook

-Twitter has still been a great networking tool.
-I’ve made a ton of connections on the platform that have led to guest posts, collaboration opportunities, and interview requests.
-This is what I generally use the platform for, and any traffic I get from it is a bonus!
+Twitter is still a great networking tool.
+I’ve made many connections on the platform, which have led to guest posts, collaboration opportunities, and interview requests.
+I generally use the platform for these purposes, and any traffic I get from it is a bonus!

 Content

-Our 43rd month was an interesting month in that we didn’t publish any content that I wrote myself.
-This entire month has been guest posts and syndicated content.
-This freed up some of my time to write guest posts for other websites and to finish some of the products that I had been working on.
+For the first time ever, I didn’t publish any content I wrote myself for an entire month.
+Instead, we published guest posts and syndicated content, which gave me the time to write guest posts for other websites and finish some of the products I’ve been working on.

-The guest posts were amazing, though.
-We covered a wide array of topics, from alternative housing ideas to get out of debt and from living within your means to building your brand as a streamer.
+The guests’ posts covered a wide range of topics, from alternative housing ideas to building your brand as a streamer.

 How Are We Going to Improve Our Readership?

-We also tried to conduct cold outreach to bloggers in a variety of niches, but unfortunately, we didn’t see any success with that.
+We also tried to conduct cold outreach to bloggers in various niches, but unfortunately, we didn’t see any success with that.
 I understand.
-I ignore most emails asking for links too.
-Most of the ones I get are from marketing companies and not individual blogs, but I understand that most people get way too many of these emails and ignore them.
+I ignore most emails asking for links, too.
+Most of the ones I get are from marketing companies and not individual blogs, but I know that most people get too many of these emails and ignore them.
 It was worth a try, though.

 Monetization

 The money is going to start rolling in; I can feel it!
-This month was basically the same as last month.
-We made a tiny bit of money in ad revenue, but not enough to cover our expenses.
-We made one affiliate sale, which was worth about twenty-five bucks, so that was nice.
+This month was the same as last month.
+We made a tiny amount of ad revenue, but not enough to cover our expenses.
+We made one affiliate sale worth about twenty-five bucks, so that was nice.
 All in all, I made about eighty dollars this period, but I spent about three hundred.

-However, one fun thing that happened this month is that I launched my new product – the How to Discover Your Passion Worksheet Bundle.
-It’s available on Etsy and on Gumroad.
-I haven’t sold many copies yet, but I also haven’t put anything into marketing it – the development and launch came first, and I’m going to focus on marketing this month.
+I haven’t sold many copies yet, but I also haven’t put anything into marketing it – the development and launch came first, and I will focus on marketing this month.
 Hopefully, I’ll be able to drive some sales!
-It’s an awesome product that I put a ton of effort into – and will be beneficial to anyone who isn’t quite sure of what to do with their life.
+It’s a fantastic product that I put a ton of effort into – and it will benefit anyone who isn’t quite sure what to do with their life.

 Continued Growth

-I don’t think we will meet our goal of 30K page views, but that’s okay.
-I think we will definitely get there by September!
+We will not meet our goal of 30K page views, but that’s okay.
+I think we will get there by September!

 1 thought on “Blog Growth Strategies – Our 43rd Month Blogging”